Statistical properties of zeta functions' zeros: Number-theoretical zetas

 Then they define

 where $f$ is a rapidly decaying test function.

 The question is to understand the behavior of the averages

-The basis for their analysis is a variant of the explicit formula (\ref {formula_delsarte}) that relates a sum over zeros of $L\left( s,\chi \right) $ to a sum over prime powers.
-This formula is a particular version of the formula from Rudnick and Sarnak \cite{rudnick_sarnak96}, which is valid for zeta functions of all cuspidal automorphic representations (which we will not define in this paper).
-Let
+The basis for their analysis is a variant of the explicit formula (\ref {formula_delsarte}) that relates a sum over zeros of $L( s,\chi) $ to a sum over prime powers.
+This formula is a particular version of the formula from Rudnick and Sarnak \cite{rudnick_sarnak96}, which is valid for a more general class of zeta functions.
+Let $h( r) $ be any even analytic function in the strip $-c\leq\mathrm{Im}r\leq1+c$ (for $c>0$) such that $\vert h( r) \vert\leq A( 1+\vert r\vert) ^{-( 1+\delta) }$ (for $r\in\mathbb{R},$ $ A>0,$ $\delta>0$).
+Then (cf. formula (2.1) in \cite{hughes_rudnick03}),